Lamber22/AirBnB_clone/web_static/README.md

-In this project, I learn how to manipulate HTML and CSS languages.
+In this project, I learned how to manipulate HTML and CSS languages.
 HTML is the structure of your page, it should be the first thing to write.
 CSS is the styling of your page, the design.